hyundai-robotics/doc-hi6-open-api/99-schema/robotlang.md

 ### Description

-This is a list of robot language commands that can be executed from the Hi6 controller console.
+This is a list of robot language commands that can be executed from the ${cont_model} controller console.

 |option|description|example|
 |:---|:---|:---|